IVDD vs. IVDR Gap Analysis and Checklist for 2017/746

 The IVDR will place far more emphasis on supply chain traceability, and thus you will need to implement UDI for your IVDs.
 If you are already doing this as part of US FDA compliance, you know the process, but the format and mechanics will be different.

 If you do not already have EN ISO 13485:2016 certification, there’s a good chance you will need it unless you only make Class A IVD devices under the IVDR.
 If you currently comply with US FDA QSR (21 CFR Part 820) your transition will be easier, but don’t delay – Notified Bodies will be in high demand, especially in 2021-2022.

 Currently only 10-20% of IVDs are subject to Notified Body scrutiny under the IVDD.
 That number will jump to 80-90% under the IVDR and swamp [why] the limited pool of Notified Bodies authorized to do IVD product reviews.

 Creating an EU IVDR Gap Checklist

 Speaking of priorities, if you are not already working with a Notified Body, put that on your to-do list this week.
 Seriously.
-Come 2021, there will be an endless queue of panic-stricken IVD manufacturers begging for the attention of a handful of Notified Bodies.
+Come 2021, there will be an endless queue of panic-stricken IVD manufacturers begging for the attention of a handful of Notified Bodies eager profit from the mayhem.
 Also, keep in mind that not every Notified Body will be designated to handle the full scope of the IVDR.
 Thus, if you make a range of IVDs, it is possible you may need more than one Notified Body.
 Be sure to ask about scope when you call Notified Bodies.